Sharedigm/.github/profile/README.md

 ## Features

-Sharedigm can be used to manage and share your files or to build your own customized cloud based platforms for a wide variety of purposes.
+Sharedigm includes the following key features:

-- Host it yourself!
+- Self-hostable!
-- Enjoy the easy and intuitive user interface.
+- Includes an easy and intuitive user interface.
-- View photos and videos.
+- Integrates data management and viewing with social and communications features.
-- Listen to audio and podcasts.
+- Easily customizable with your own branding and color scheme.
-- Engage in public discussions or private chats.
+- Configurable by easily installing or uninstalling apps.

 ## Benefits